raykim1996/lab01-toolbox-functions/README.md

 # lab01-toolbox-functions

 Let's practice using some tool box functions!
-Beginning with the [simple circle code HERE](https://www.shadertoy.com/view/XsjGDt), do your best to replicate the following graphics.

 # Setup